 Continue reading “Deck Safety: 5 Warning Signs of an Unsafe Deck”

 This past spring, my wife, Jamie, decided to bring home six chickens.
-Then she pointed at me and said, “We’re going to need a coop.”
+Then she pointed at me and said, “We’re going to need a chicken coop.”
 Well, six months later, the chickens were still sleeping in our old rabbit hutch at night and free-ranging around the yard during the day.
 One morning I went to let them out and saw all six of them tightly packed into a hutch designed for one rabbit, and I knew the time had come.

-Continue reading “Build a Modern “Chic” Chicken Coop”
+Continue reading “Chicken Coop Plans: How to Build a Modern Chicken Coop”

-Just as knowing the load capacities of your metal hardware is crucial to the longevity and structural integrity of your building project, so is understanding the potential for corrosion.
-The likelihood of rust and rot increases when building outdoors in wet environments and other corrosive conditions.
-Having a solid awareness of the corrosive threatsposed by the environment and your building materials will help you to choose the fasteners, connectors and anchors that will best mitigate corrosion risk and keep your project structurally sound for the long haul.
+Just as knowing the load capacities of your metal hardware is crucial to safeguarding the structural integrity and longevity of your building project, so is understanding the metal’s susceptibility to corrosion.
+The likelihood of rust and rot increases when you are building outdoors in wet environments or other corrosive conditions.
+Having a solid awareness of the corrosive threatsposed by the environment and your building materials will help you to choose the fasteners, connectors and anchors that will best mitigate the risk of corrosion and keep your project structurally sound for the long haul.

 Start by evaluating the exposure levels in your environment.
 Is it an interior dry- or exterior wet-service job, for example?
-Generally, outdoor environments are more corrosive to steel because of the elevated moisture levels relative to interior spaces.
+Generally, outdoor environments are more corrosive of steel because of the greater moisture levels they present.
 Projects near the ocean or waterfront are at increased risk for corrosion due to airborne chlorides and salt splash prevalent in marine locales.
 Salt is also a danger if building materials will be exposed to de-icing salts.

 Continue reading “Keep Corrosion in Check”